-Although there are pros and cons to incorporating at the state level for nonprofits, most charitable organizations do incorporate because of the advantages it confers.
-Those range from tax advantages to legal protections, to making it easier to secure federal tax-exempt status.
+Although there are pros and cons to incorporating at the state level for charitable nonprofits, or 501(c)(3)s), the charitable organizations that do incorporate do so because of advantages ranging from tax breaks to legal protections to make it easier to secure federal tax-exempt status.

-Nonprofit incorporation is very similar to creating a for-profit corporation except that a nonprofit must take the extra steps of applying for tax-exempt status with the state in which it incorporates and with the IRS.
+Nonprofit incorporation is very similar to creating a for-profit corporation.
+However, nonprofit corporations take the extra step of applying for tax-exempt status with the IRS.

 Nonprofit incorporation usually involves these steps:

-- Choose a business name that is legally available in your state and file for an EIN (Employment Identification Number)
+- Choose a business name that is legally available in your state and file for an Employer Identification Number (EIN).

 - Prepare and file your articles of incorporation with your state's corporate filing office, and pay a filing fee.